 Sleep and shiftwork

-About 4.1 million Canadian’s work shiftwork (28% of all workers).
+One in four Canadians work shift work, while one in five work nights.
 Alternating day, night, and afternoon shifts are common in health care, transportation services, mining, industrial work, and emergency services.
 Working at night works against your natural biological clock making it hard to get a good sleep.
-Most people go back to a normal day schedule and sleep at night on their days off making it hard to ever keep a regular sleep-wake cycle.
+Most people go back to a normal day schedule and sleep at night on their days off making it hard to keep a regular sleep-wake cycle.
 This can lead to chronic fatigue and other health problems.

 If you work irregular hours, do your best to: